 Students taking the course for a letter grade will receive grades from A through D or an F. Students that take the class on a Pass/Fail basis need at least a D to pass the class.
 Note that poor performance is not a valid reason for an incomplete (I).
 The departmental course policies (see the link above) provide the exact conditions under which an incomplete can be given.
-They can also be found here: Grades will be assigned based on the cumulative score of points attained in homeworks and exams.
+Grades will be assigned based on the cumulative score of points attained in homeworks and exams.
 Table 2 shows how a certain score of points translates into a letter grade.